 In addition, members of Court, as members of the University, are encouraged to attend University events, and to contribute through their networks and expertise to specific areas of our work, such as student employability.

-Our Annual Meeting and Summer Reception will take place on Thursday 29 June 2023, from 2.30pm until 8.00pm.
+Our Annual Meeting and Summer Reception will take place on Thursday 27 June 2024.
 We would be delighted if you could join us to help celebrate this year’s achievements.

 The Court has currently around 250 members, including: